 During the construction phase of the Project, it is planned to meet the electricity demand for the activities to be carried out by means of diesel generators until connection to the local electricity grid is completed.
-The amount of diesel required for the construction phase is estimated to be 1000 liters and electrical energy required for the rest of the construction phase when the connection to electricity grid is completed is estimated as 200 MWh.
+The amount of diesel required by the generators for the construction phase is estimated to be 3,750 liters and electrical energy required for the rest of the construction phase when the connection to electricity grid is completed is estimated as 200 MWh.